-• LMS Evaluation Panel - Designated to review, evaluate, score, and rank mitigation projects applying established local, state, and federal prioritization processes and criteria.
-The LMS Evaluation Panel is led by the Public Works Director for the City of Greenacres and coordinated by the LMS Coordinator for DEM.

-- LMS Revisions Sub-Committee Designated to review/monitor, update/evaluate, and verify/revise that subsequent LMS plans meet all federal guidelines and criteria.
-In addition, the revisions committee meets quarterly either in-person or virtually to evaluate the effectiveness of the plan, as well as to monitor and update the plan during the five (5) year cycle.
-The Revisions Sub-Committee has a standing meeting once per quarter.
-If no issues or concerns with the plan are proposed or presented, the committee can instead hold a virtual meeting.
-Eighteen (18) to 24 months before the plan is due for revisions, in person meetings are held regardless of whether changes need to be made.
-Biweekly and monthly meetings of the committee are held at least 24 months before the plan expires to ensure all sections in the crosswalk are being met, to review the document, and present suggested changes, updates, and revisions to the LMS Steering Committee.
-The LMS Revisions Sub-Committee is led by the Management Analyst for the City of West Palm Beach and is coordinated by the LMS Coordinator for DEM. - LMS Hazard and Vulnerability Analysis (HVA) Sub-Committee Provides a detailed assessment of hazards that may affect PBC and provides mitigation recommendations.
+- LMS Evaluation Panel Designated to review, evaluate, score, and rank mitigation projects applying established local, state, and federal prioritization processes and criteria.
+The LMS Evaluation Panel is led by the Public Works Director for the City of Greenacres, and coordinated by the LMS Coordinator for DEM. - LMS Revisions Sub-Committee Designated to review/monitor, update/evaluate, and verify/revise that subsequent LMS plans meet all federal guidelines and criteria.
+In addition, the revisions committee meets quarterly either in-person or via teleconference to evaluate the effectiveness of the plan, as well as to monitor and update the plan during the five (5) year cycle.
+The revisions committee has a standing meeting once per quarter.
+If no issues or concerns with the plan are proposed or presented, the committee instead holds a virtual meeting.
+Eighteen to twenty-four months before the plan is due for revisions, in person meetings are held regardless of whether changes need to be made.
+Biweekly and monthly meetings of the committee are held at least 24 months before the plan expires to ensure all sections in the cross-walk are being met, to review the document, and present suggested changes, updates, and revisions to the LMS Steering Committee.
+The LMS Revisions Subcommittee is led by a Management Analyst for the City of West Palm Beach, and is coordinated by the LMS Coordinator for DEM. - LMS Hazard and Vulnerability Analysis (HVA) Sub-Committee Provides a detailed assessment of hazards that may affect PBC and provides mitigation recommendations.
 Reviews research studies, reports, and technical information regarding possible changes in hazards within PBC and makes recommendations for revision.
-This sub-committee meets as needed within the revision cycle to provide input to the LMS Revisions Sub-Committee relating to hazards and vulnerabilities that may have changed since the last revision.
-The LMS HVA Sub-Committee is led by the Battalion Chief for the City of West Palm Beach, and is coordinated by the LMS Coordinator for DEM.
+This subcommittee meets as needed within the revision cycle to provide input to the LMS Revisions Subcommittee relating to hazards and vulnerabilities that may have changed since the last revision.
+The LMS HVA Subcommittee is led by a Battalion Chief for the City of West Palm Beach, and is coordinated by the LMS Coordinator for DEM.